 The mission of NeighborWorks Montana is to strengthen our communities by providing education and financing that gives every Montanan the opportunity to live in a home where they can thrive.

-www.hud.gov Provides information on Buying a Home, Avoiding Foreclosure, Searching for an Affordable Apartment, Finding Rental Assistance, Accessing the Real Estate Assessment Center (REAC) System, Talking to a Housing Counselor, Applying for a Grant, Filing a Fair Housing Discrimination Complaint, and Finding a Local Public Housing Agency (PHA).
+The United States Department of Housing and Urban Development provides information on: Buying a Home, Avoiding Foreclosure, Searching for an Affordable Apartment, Finding Rental Assistance, Accessing the Real Estate Assessment Center (REAC) System, talking to a Housing Counselor, Applying for a Grant, Filing a Fair Housing Discrimination Complaint, and Finding a Local Public Housing Agency (PHA).

 The Consumer Financial Protection Bureau (CFPB) is a 21st-century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.

-Above all, this means ensuring that consumers get the information they need to make the financial decisions they believe are best for themselves and their families—that prices are clear up front, that risks are visible, and that nothing is buried in the fine print.
-In a market that works, consumers should be able to make direct comparisons among products and no provider should be able to use unfair, deceptive, or abusive practices.
+Above all, this means ensuring that consumers get the information they need to make the financial decisions they believe are best for themselves and their families.

 Local Housing Authorities in LIFTT’s Service Area